andrewjamesford/andrewford-co-nz-11ty/content/pages/about.md

 Previously I was the Lead Developer of a small team, working on a cloud based applicant tracking software for [QJumpers](https://www.qjumpers.com/).
 Working with .Net Core, ReactJS, Kubernetes and PostgresDB, hosted on AWS.

-Currently I work as a Lead Senior Developer at [Craigs Investment Partners](https://craigsip.com) working with ReactJS and .Net Core where we host on MS Azure.
+Currently I work as a Senior Developer at [Craigs Investment Partners](https://craigsip.com) working with ReactJS and .Net Core where we host on MS Azure.

 My latest CV is available [here](https://andrewford.co.nz/assets/CV-AndrewFord-Feb-2021.pdf).